By definition, a scam is something that tricks you out of your money. But it’s not always easy to spot if you are about to be scammed online.

-The list below is one that I created to help me with my research when reviewing products, and I call them ‘scam factors’.
+The list below is one that I created to help with my own research when reviewing paid-for products, and I call them ‘scam factors’.

-By checking a website for the points below and then following my advice, you can be pretty sure that you won’t fall for a program that might scam you.
+By checking a product for the points below and then following my advice, you can be pretty sure that you won’t just hand over your cash without first taking a step back.

 The reality is, these claims are almost never true and are simply aimed at creating false hope.